 Once you are signed into ClickView, you can browse the subject categories listed on the main page, or just use the search box at the top of the page.
 Once again, if you are on campus, you will be able to access the site without signing in, but off-campus you will need to obtain the ClickView login from this page or the Online Databases page before proceeding.

-You have access to the full suite of Microsoft Office programs (collectively known as Office 365) for the duration of your time as a TAFE SA student.
+You have access to the full suite of Microsoft Office programs (collectively known as Microsoft 365, formerly known as Office 365) for the duration of your time as a TAFE SA student.
 This includes:

 ... and many others!
-You probably won't need to use all the programs included in Office 365, but you are welcome to try them out.
-Access Office 365 via the Portal.
+You probably won't need to use all the programs included in Microsoft 365, but you are welcome to try them out.
+Access Microsoft 365 via MyTAFE SA.

-The online version of Office which you access from the Portal allows you to create and edit documents directly in your web browser.
-Documents you create in the online versions are automatically saved in OneDrive (also part of Office 365).
+The online version which you access from MyTAFE SA allows you to create and edit documents directly in your web browser.
+Documents you create in the online versions are automatically saved in OneDrive (also part of Microsoft 365).

 Below are some common questions you may have about Office 365: